BuildWithMatija

 npm install next-intl

 The core of any next-intl setup is the routing configuration.
-This defines your supported languages and custom URL paths for each locale.
+This is where you define your supported locales and — optionally — localized URL paths per language.

 // File: src/i18n/routing.ts